aquatix/dammit.nl/content/posts/covid-day-82-office.md

 Transparent dividers have been ordered to separate the desks better (a 27" screen does not really cut it), and moving around the room sometimes is a little dance around each other.

-Most of my days I will still be working from home, where I have set up a pretty decent ~~nerdcave~~ home office, and which saves travel time (not that biking for about 12 minutes is such a big hassle, even a good way to wake up).
+Most of my days I will still be working from home, where I have set up a pretty decent <del>nerdcave</del> home office, and which saves travel time (not that biking for about 12 minutes is such a big hassle, even a good way to wake up).
 Lets see where things go from here.